PatrickRoe/WeatherApp/README.md

 *   **Search Functionality**: Allows users to search for weather information by entering the city name.

 *   **Responsive Design**: Optimized for both desktop and mobile views using Bootstrap.

+*  **Dynamic Background:** Changes the background image based on the searched city using the Unsplash API.

 Technologies Used